feng-zhe/algo/README.md

     - Try Greedy and DP.
     - Try an easier version of the problem. e.g. Two dimensions to one dimension(No.296).
 -	Union-find to solve disjointed set problem; While DFS + coloring to solve exclusive grouping problem(No. 886).
+- If problem has multiple requirements for the answer, try to narrow down by using one of the requirement and then find a way to search by using other requirements.